 The respondent, 29-year-old Moroccan man, was apprehended on October 12th, 2020, at 9pm, at the Thessaloniki bus station (Κ.Τ.Ε.Λ.).
 Four Greek policemen in blue police uniforms asked him for his papers, and as he responded that he didn’t have any, they proceeded to handcuff him with metal handcuffs and forced him into a small Greek police car with a police logo on it.

-They drove for half an hour to a Greek police station close to the sea, at the police station of the Kalamaria police department (Taxiarchon 1, Kalamaria 551 32).
-The police station had three cells inside.
+They drove for half an hour to a Greek police station close to the sea, most probably the Kalamaria police department (Taxiarchon 1, Kalamaria 551 32).
+This police station had three cells inside.
 At the police station, the respondent was given food, water and access to toilets.
 When he arrived, Greek police officers checked the respondent’s clothes, bags and pockets.
 He was then put into a cell with 7 men from Afghanistan, all in their twenties.

 The afghan men were asked to give their fingerprints and were taken to a camp.
 The respondent was never asked for his fingerprints.
 After spending the night in the station, at 11am the next day, the respondent was taken to a big blue bus.

 The bus was described by the respondent as big and blue, with metal chairs inside and wire netting all over the windows.
-The description of the bus corresponds to the buses used by the riot police.
-The bus was filled with approximately 20 people from Morocco, Algeria, Pakistan and Afghanistan.
+The bus was filled with approximately 20 men from Morocco, Algeria, Pakistan and Afghanistan.
 The majority of the men were from Afghanistan.
 Three officers in civilian clothing were with them on the bus.
-There weren’t any minors or women on the bus.

 Five Greek army officers wearing army uniforms, green trousers, a green t-shirt, and army boots, helped the officers in civilian clothing to take the respondent and the undocumented people off the blue bus.
 The army officers weren’t wearing any face coverings.
 They insulted the people from the transit group in Greek and confiscated their belongings including money, watch, rings, belts etc. They did not return the items to the people.